MicrosoftDocs/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

 **VMSS Uniform based node pools**: YOu can add or remove nodes in a node pool (of the same size and type).
 Should a new virtual machine size be added to the cluster, a new node pool must be created.

-## Limitations
+### Limitations

 - [Cluster autoscaler][cluster autoscaler] is currently not supported.
 - [InifiniBand][InifiniBand] isn't available.
-- Windows node pool isn't supported.
+- Windows node pools aren't supported.
 - This feature isn't available in Azure portal.
 [Azure CLI][azure cli] or REST APIs must be used to perform CRUD operations or manage the pool.
 - [Node pool snapshot][node pool snapshot] isn't supported.
 - All VM sizes selected in a node pool need to be from a similar virtual machine family.
-For example, an N-Series virtual machine type cannot be mixed with a D-Series virtual machine type in the same node pool.
+For example, you can't mix an N-Series virtual machine type with a D-Series virtual machine type in the same node pool.
 - Virtual Machines node pools allow up to five different virtual machine sizes per node pool.

 ## Prerequisites